 where $\mu$ is a regularization parameter that ensures numerical stability, especially when the estimated channel matrix $\overline{\mathbf{H}}_j$ is ill-conditioned or rank-deficient.
 Without regularization, a nearly singular $\overline{\mathbf{H}}_j$ can lead to solutions that are overly sensitive to noise, resulting in overfitting.
 The regularization term $\mu \lVert \mathbf{d} \rVert^2$ mitigates this effect by penalizing large values in the solution, effectively reducing the bias toward noise-induced errors.
 Based on the minimum mean square error (MMSE), the closed-form solution to \eqref{eq:reg_data_est} is given by:

-However, for the large channel matrix $\overline{\mathbf{H}}_j$, it is complex to solve using \eqref{eq:closed_sol} due to the computation of the matrix inverse.
-Therefore, we consider gradient descent-based iterative method where the gradient $\nabla J(\mathbf{d})$ in $t$th iteration and the update rule for $(t+1)$th iteration are given below in \eqref{eq:gradient} and \eqref{eq:update_rule}.
+However, for large channel matrix $\overline{\mathbf{H}}_j$, it is complex to solve using \eqref{eq:closed_sol} due to computation of matrix inverse.
+Therefore, we consider gradient descent-based iterative method where gradient $\nabla J(\mathbf{d})$ in $t$th iteration and update rule for $(t+1)$th iteration are given below in \eqref{eq:gradient} and \eqref{eq:update_rule}.

-Here, $\eta$ denotes the step size used in the gradient descent updates.
+where, $\eta$ denotes the step size used in the gradient descent updates.
 The inner-loop iteration for data estimation continues until convergence which is defined by the stopping criterion: $\lVert \mathbf{d}^{(t+1)} - \mathbf{d}^{(t)} \rVert < \epsilon$, where $\epsilon$ is a pre-defined threshold that controls the convergence precision.
 Once the convergence is achieved and the final estimate of the data vector is obtained as $\mathbf{d}'$, it is transformed back into the delay-Doppler domain via inverse vectorization: $\mathbf{D}' = \text{vec}^{-1}(\mathbf{d}')$.
 Subsequently, the estimated information component in the delay-Doppler domain is extracted by subtracting the known pilot matrix: $\mathbf{D}_I' = \mathbf{D}' - \mathbf{D}_P$.
 To recover the transmitted information symbols, a symbol-wise demodulation is performed.
 Specifically, the final estimate of the information data $\widehat{\mathbf{D}}_I$ is obtained by solving the following nearest neighbor projection problem: